Last Updated on April 3, 2023 by Matt

 When it comes to customizing your Hiboy S2 Pro and enriching it with useful accessories, you have plenty of options.
 Since the scooter has a fairly standard build and design, a lot of the common electric scooter accessories will fit nicely.

 The only mandatory piece of equipment, as usual, is the proper scooter helmet.
 The Hiboy S2 Pro is not too fast, and some people have gotten away with a simple bike helmet, but I would still recommend a cheap but solid-quality half-helmet such as the ILM Half Helmet.
-If you want to choose the perfect helmet for your needs and in line with your budget, take a look at my full scooter helmet guide.

 Apps and security